 What is a Bat Detector?

 A bat detector can be used to identify bats in the field by converting bats echolocation ultrasound signal into to audible frequencies.
 There are 17 known breeding bat species in the UK, and thousands more worldwide.
-Each bat species hunts different prey species using different predatory strategies.
-Bat species fly differently and have different morphologies which influences the echolocation calls that they make.
+Each bat species hunt different prey species using different predatory strategies.
+Bat species fly differently and have different morphologies which influence the echolocation calls that they make.